 Mediation offers greater potential for compromise and nuanced solutions to divorce-related conflict.

-Mediation is an efficient and creative alternative to adversarial litigation for divorcing couples.
+Mediation divorce is an efficient and creative alternative to adversarial litigation for divorcing couples.
 In mediation, parties advocate for themselves directly, using the mediator as a neutral facilitator to guide the process and ensure both parties’ interests are considered during the negotiations.

 My particular style of mediation emphasizes informed decision-making and requires parties to commit to negotiating in good faith and with transparency.
 Good faith negotiation means letting go of a win-lose framework and using values of equity and mutual respect to reach an agreement that feels acceptable to both parties.
 I want my mediation clients to look back on the process with confidence that they acted with integrity and honesty.
 I offer a structured process and guide clients through the various legal and procedural requirements to ensure whatever agreements made will pass judicial scrutiny.